Degrees of Freedom of Cache-Aided Interference Channels Assisted by Active Intelligent Reflecting Surfaces

-We assume that in the $t$-th time slot, the channel coefficients corresponding to the direct links $(\text{i.e., }H^{[ji]}(t), \forall i, j)$ and the concatenation of the transmitter-IRS and IRS-receiver channel coefficients $(\text{i.e., }H_{\mathrm{TI}}^{[ui]}\left(t\right) H_{\mathrm{IR}}^{[j u]}\left(t\right), \forall i, j, u)$ of that time slot are all known at the transmitters, receivers, and IRS.
-Similar to \cite{bafghi_TCom, bafghi_xnetwork}, all channel coefficients $H^{[j i]}(t)$, $H_{\mathrm{IR}}^{[j u]}(t)$, and $H_{\mathrm{TI}}^{[q i]}(t)$ are considered independent random variables for each $i$, $j$, $u$, $q$, and $t$, drawn from a continuous cumulative probability distribution.
-Therefore, it is necessary for the IRS elements to be sufficiently spaced, i.e., by more than half a wavelength, and the transmitter-to-the-IRS and IRS-to-receiver communication channels should be rich scattering \cite{bjornson2020rayleigh, bafghi_TCom}. \begin{remark} It is noteworthy that when the distance between IRS elements exceeds half the wavelength, the correlations between channel coefficients are sufficiently small to be considered independent \cite{IRS_applications, MISO_Schober, RIS_energy_efficiency, bafghi_TCom}.
-However, if the spacing is greater than $\frac{\sqrt{2}}{2}$, system performance degrades significantly due to inefficient use of the aperture area, and the emergence of grating lobes \cite{phased_array_paradox, bafghi_TCom}.
-Consequently, an element spacing trade-off arises.
-In this work, for analytical simplicity, we assume the spacing to be half wavelength leading to negligible channel correlations and grating lobes. \end{remark}
+In each time slot $t$, the channel coefficients for direct links $(\text{i.e., }H^{[ji]}(t), \forall i, j)$ and the concatenated transmitter-IRS and IRS-receiver $(\text{i.e., }H_{\mathrm{TI}}^{[ui]}\left(t\right) H_{\mathrm{IR}}^{[j u]}\left(t\right), \forall i, j, u)$ of that time slot are all known at the transmitters, receivers, and IRS\footnote{We note that the DoF analysis under imperfect CSI is significantly more challenging than that under perfect CSI and typically requires substantially more complicated analytical tools (see, e.g., \cite{caching_imperfect_CSIT} for cache-aided settings and \cite{Arash1, Arash2} for systems without caching).
+Extending such analyses to IRS-assisted systems remains largely unexplored.
+Consequently, the DoF analysis with imperfect CSI represents an important direction for future research.}.
+Similar to \cite{bafghi_TCom, bafghi_xnetwork}, all channel coefficients $H^{[j i]}(t)$, $H_{\mathrm{IR}}^{[j u]}(t)$, and $H_{\mathrm{TI}}^{[u i]}(t)$ are considered independent random variables for each $i$, $j$, $u$, and $t$, drawn from a continuous cumulative probability distribution.
+To ensure this independence, IRS elements must be spaced by more than half a wavelength, and the transmitter-to-IRS and IRS-to-receiver channels should be rich scattering \cite{bjornson2020rayleigh, bafghi_TCom}. \begin{remark} When the spacing between IRS elements exceeds half the wavelength, channel correlations become negligible and can be considered independent \cite{IRS_applications, MISO_Schober, RIS_energy_efficiency, bafghi_TCom}.
+However, spacing beyond $\frac{\sqrt{2}}{2}$-wavelength significantly degrades performance due to inefficient aperture use and grating lobes \cite{phased_array_paradox, bafghi_TCom}.
+This creates a trade-off.
+This work assumes half-wavelength spacing for simplicity, leading to negligible channel correlations and grating lobes. \end{remark}